brmson/yodaqa/data/ml/README.md

 Passage Extraction
 ------------------

-We currently use a four-elemnt FV representing number and total weight of normal clues and "about" clues (that also match the document title, i.e. would yield many false positives).
+We currently use a four-element FV representing number and total weight of normal clues and "about" clues (that also match the document title, i.e. would yield many false positives).
 A passage has positive class (1) if the answer regex matches within.